Counting integer points on quadrics with arithmetic weights: Introduction

-We end by remarking that the methods used in this note appear to extend to cover the case when $f$ is not holomorphic.
-In this case, we have the bound due to Kim and Sarnak ~\cite{KS}, but this does not affect the analysis significantly.
-With more effort, one could also establish a similar result for forms with arbitrary level and central character.

-Finally, if $f$ is not a cusp form, we will have to account for the appearance of a main term, but the analysis of the error terms will remain unchanged.
-Although we omit the details, the proof of Theorem ~\ref{mainthm} can be suitably modified to give an asymptotic formula for $N(a;X)$ when $a(n) = \tau(n)$ or $r(n)$.

-\begin{ack} I would like to thank my supervisor, Tim Browning, for suggesting this problem to me, and for his detailed comments on earlier drafts of the paper, which have significantly improved its exposition.
-I would also like to thank E. Mehmet K{\i}ral for a helpful conversation, and Efthymios Sofos and Raphael Steiner for their comments on an earlier version of the paper.
-Part of this work was done while I was a Program Associate in the Analytic Number Theory Program at the Mathematical Sciences Research Institute, Berkeley, USA, during Spring Semester 2017, which was supported by the American National Science Foundation under grant no. DMS-1440140. \end{ack}
+\begin{ack} I would like to thank my supervisor, Tim Browning, for suggesting this problem to me, and for his detailed comments on earlier drafts of the paper which have significantly improved its exposition.
+I would also like to thank the referee for their many helpful comments, corrections and suggestions (especially for suggesting the use of Lemma~\ref{referee} in the proof of Theorem~\ref{mainthm}), that greatly helped me refine my thinking through this paper.
+Part of this work was done while I was a Program Associate in the Analytic Number Theory Program at the Mathematical Sciences Research Institute, Berkeley, USA, during Spring Semester 2017, which was supported by the National Science Foundation under grant no. DMS-1440140. \end{ack}